Kioubit/TrafficAlerted/README.md

 - `NumContactedPorts`: Only applicable if `AnalyzePorts` is true.
 If a source IP contacts more than this amount of different ports within `PortInterval` scanning activity is detected.
 - `PortInterval`: Only applicable if `AnalyzePorts` is true.
 The amount of time in seconds for which `NumContactedPorts` applies

-Exclude interfaces from monitoring by creating a file named "excluded-interfaces" in the working directory of the program and add each interface to be excluded on a new line.
+Exclude interfaces from monitoring by creating a file named "excluded-interfaces" in the working directory of the program and adding each interface to be excluded on a new line.

 ### Building
 #### Manual

 You will need to have GO installed on your system.
 Then run `make release` and find the binary in the `bin/` directory.

-#### Docker

-Clone this repository and run `docker build .` to generate a docker image.

 ***

 ### Module Documentation

-#### mod_log
-Simple logger to STDOUT for events.

 #### mod_httpAPI
 Provides the following http API endpoints on port `8698`: